Practice Education PGCertStudy level: Postgraduate

 This module (part 1) will enable you to begin to achieve the Practice Educator Professional Standards (PEPS 1) for social workers.
 Part 2 will enable you to fully meet PEPS 1.

-It is a requirement of the PEPS that you are social workers with at least two years of experience.
+It is a requirement of the PEPS that you are social worker with at least two years of experience.

 Mentoring, Supervision and Assessment in Practice Part 2 - 10 credits